Routing

 SimpleRouter

-Generates addresses in roughly this form:
+It generates addresses roughly in this form:

 http://example.com/?presenter=Product&action=detail&id=123

-The parameter of the SimpleRouter constructor is a default presenter & action, ie. action to be executed if we open e.g. http://example.com/ without additional parameters.
+The parameter of the SimpleRouter constructor is a default presenter & action, i.e. action to be executed if we open e.g. http://example.com/ without additional parameters.

 $router = new Nette\Application\Routers\SimpleRouter('Home:default');